alanb128/big-sensor/README.md

 # big-sensor
-Instantly read data from 20 popular Adafruit sensors without any configuration.
+Instantly read data from 20 popular Adafruit I2C sensors without any configuration.

-This is a work in progress.
-Currently the project does one pass of detecting sensors and printing their measurements.
-In the future, HTTP/MQTT access will be added.
+This is a work in progress, based off the lighter-weight balena [Sensor block](https://github.com/balenablocks/sensor) which has similar functionality

+## Use

+Connect one or more of the supported sensors below to your device via I2C.
+Add this container to your project and it should auto-detect your sensor(s) and start displaying readings every 10 seconds on the console output.
+The sensor data is also available via http on port 7575 of the IP address of the device.

 ## How it works